nlnwa/warchaeology/docs/content/cmd/warc_dedup.md

 ```
       --config string          config file.
 If not set, /etc/warc/, $HOME/.warc/ and current working dir will be searched for file config.yaml
-      --log-console strings    The kind of log output to write to console.
+      --log-console strings    the kind of log output to write to console.
 Valid values: info, error, summary, progress (default [progress,summary])
-      --log-file strings       The kind of log output to write to file.
+      --log-file strings       the kind of log output to write to file.
 Valid values: info, error, summary (default [info,error,summary])
   -L, --log-file-name string   a file to write log output.
 Empty for no log file
       --tmpdir string          directory to use for temporary files (default "/tmp")
 ```